pterodactyl/documentation/guides/disabling-reCAPTCHA.md

 # Disabling reCAPTCHA

 :::warning SECURITY WARNING
-It is highly reccomended to keep reCAPTCHA enabled, as reCAPTCHA is a security method that can protect your site from some methods of attack!
+It is highly recommended to keep reCAPTCHA enabled, as reCAPTCHA is a security method that can protect your site from some methods of attack!
 Only continue if you intend to re-enable reCAPTCHA after fixing whatever issue you may have!
 :::

 ## Disabling via .env

-In order to disable reCAPTCHA using this method, you need to find and edit your `.env` file, It is usually located at `/var/www/pterodactyl/.env`
+To disable reCAPTCHA using this method, you need to find and edit your `.env` file, It is usually located at `/var/www/pterodactyl/.env`

 :::tip Hidden Files
 In linux, files starting with a `.` are considered to be hidden, so most FTP software may not show it by default.
 You can see the file by using `ls -a`